regeter/mlx-dspark/README.md

 **These numbers are in line with the DSpark paper.** The paper's headline is **60–85% (V4-Flash) / 57–78% (V4-Pro) per-user speedup = ~1.57–1.85×**, measured in *batched production serving vs an MTP-1 baseline* (where the confidence scheduler's job is avoiding batch-capacity waste).
-Our ~1.4–1.6× *single-user vs the official tools* sits in/near that band — Gemma-4 12B lands inside it;
-the smaller Qwen3-4B is a touch below because its cheaper verify leaves less to amortize.
+Our ~1.4–1.6× *single-user vs the official tools* sits in/near that band — Gemma-4 12B and Qwen3-8B land inside it; the smaller Qwen3-4B is a touch below because its cheaper verify leaves less to amortize.
 The "2–4×" you may have seen elsewhere comes from other speculative-decoding papers on datacenter GPUs with greedy baselines, not from DSpark's own claims.